r09491/solar_prophet/README.md

                         Slope of the panel normale relative to surface [0 - 360] --panel_area PANEL_AREA
-                        Size of the panel area [m²] --efficiency EFFICIENCY
+                        Size of the panel area [m²] --panel_efficiency PANEL_EFFICIENCY
-                        Efficiency of the panel [%].
-Can be used for other degradations!
+                        Nominal efficiency of the panel [%].
+Can be reduced for degradations like scattered sky etc --threshold THRESHOLD
-  --threshold THRESHOLD
+                        Threshold when system accepts input power [W] --battery_split BATTERY_SPLIT
+                        Threshold when to charge battery in systems with storage [W] --battery_full BATTERY_FULL
+                        Energy when a battery is considered full in systems with storage [Wh] --battery_swap BATTERY_SWAP
+                        If False the user power is limited to the provided value.
+The battery consumes the rest.
+If False the user power is limited to the provided value.
+The battery uses the rest.
-                        Threshold when battery accepts input power [W] --plot PLOT           Directory for saving of the plots if needeed --csv CSV             Directory for saving of the CSV file if needed
+  --plot PLOT           Directory for saving of the plots if needeed --csv CSV             Directory for saving of the CSV file if needed ~/solar_panel $

-Estimates the power of a solar panel dependent on different factors ~/solar_panel $

 ```